 - Preparing for a selected health profession, this includes both academic (e.g. course planning and major selection) and vocational endeavors (e.g. job shadowing, volunteering, research, leadership, work experience)

 - Applying to the professional schools including assessing readiness to apply, selecting schools, preparing for and taking entrance exams, and preparing a compelling application

 The pre-health advisers work primarily with students seeking graduate and professional level programs including (but not limited to):

 Medicine (Allopathic, Osteopathic); Dentistry; Pharmacy; Physical Therapy; Chiropractic Medicine; Occupational Therapy; Physician Assistant; Veterinary Medicine

 What can students expect from their pre-health advisers?

 - We guide and support students as they discuss and explore their interests and goals

-- We provide individual and group (drop-in) advising as well as workshops and classes on topics including the application process
+- We provide individual and group (drop-in) advising, as well as workshops and classes to prepare for health professional programs including the application process

 - We provide information and resources on how to prepare for professional school admission

 - We do not make decisions for students, but will offer guidance and support throughout the process